Vegard Forren: Second return to Molde

 Forren re-signed for Molde FK on 27 July 2017.
 On 12 December 2017, he signed a new two-year contract with Molde.
 On 25 March 2019, Forren extended his contract to the end of the 2021 season.
 On 28 May 2020, Molde announced that Forren would leave the club by mutual agreement on 31 May 2020, after Forren stole money gathered from players fines to cover gambling debts.

 Restart at Brann

 On 9 June 2020, Forren signed a one-year contract with SK Brann.
-On 13 August 2021, the club and player agreed to terminate the contract following an unsanctioned late-night party at the club's stadium two days previous, where 12 players and 7 women were in attendance.
+On 13 August 2021, the club and player agreed to terminate the contract following an unsanctioned late-night party at the club's stadium two days prior, where 12 players and 7 women were in attendance.
 On 26 August 2021, he was formally charged with raping a woman at the party.
 He denied the charges and the case was dropped on account of insufficient evidence on 20 October 2021.

+KÍ

+On 11 January 2023, Klaksvíkar Ítróttarfelag of the Faroe Islands Premier League announced the signing of Forren to a one-year contract.